Are Breast Implants Safe in the UK? A Complete Guide to Risks, Types & Surgery

 Your surgeon will discuss what is best for you, but the choice is either between the breast and the chest muscle or under the muscle.
 The first option is the most natural place and generally speaking, this placement is a little more comfortable than placing the implant under the muscle.
 Placing the implant under the muscle gives extra tissue coverage and there is less risk of rippling.

-Like most procedures, breast implants can bring along some potential side effects.
+Like most procedures, breast implants can cause temporary side effects during recovery.
 Most of the time, they are nothing to worry about.
 If you are concerned, you should seek guidance from your medical professional at your nearest convenience.
 Below are some of the potential side effects of breast implants:

 There are some symptoms specifically related to each type of breast implant.
 If you experience any of the following, you should seek support from your doctor:

-It is also worth noting that there is no association between breast enlargement and breast cancer or cancer of any other part of the body.
+It is also worth noting that there is no proven link between breast enlargement and breast cancer or cancer of any other part of the body.

-Bleeding – the risk of bleeding is less than 1%.
+Bleeding – the risk of bleeding is rare (under 1%).
 Sometimes there will be bleeding into the space around the implant.
 This usually happens after the operation but occasionally can happen up to two weeks later when the breast becomes swollen and tight.
 If this happens, you will need to have the blood removed and the bleeding stopped and are likely to need to spend a night in hospital.
 You will have more bruising than expected but it should settle down in time.

-Infection – again, the risk of infection is less than 1%.
+Infection – again, the risk of infection is also under 1% in most studies.
 Sometimes the infection will settle down with antibiotics but if the infection persists, then further surgery could be needed.

 Adverse capsular contracture – after surgery, your body will form scar tissue around the implant.
 This is a normal physical response after the body experiences trauma.
 For most people, this goes undetected and the breast feels soft and looks natural but in some people the scar contracts and makes breast feel unnaturally firm and sometimes painful.
 If this occurs, then you should see your surgeon again.